Ayn Rand: Early life

 In October 1924, she graduated from the renamed Leningrad State University.
 She then studied for a year at the State Technicum for Screen Arts in Leningrad.
-For an assignment, Rand wrote an essay about the Polish actress Pola Negri.
+For an assignment, Rand wrote an essay about Polish actress Pola Negri.
 It became her first published work.
 She decided her professional surname for writing would be Rand, and she adopted the first name Ayn (pronounced /aɪn/).
 (Note: She may have taken Rand as her surname because it is graphically similar to a vowelless excerpt Рзнб of her birth surname Розенбаум in Cyrillic.
 Rand said Ayn was adapted from a Finnish name.
 Some biographical sources question this, suggesting it may come from a nickname based on the Hebrew word עין (ayin, meaning 'eye').
 Letters from Rand's family do not use such a nickname.)

-In late 1925, Rand was granted a visa to visit relatives in Chicago.
+In late 1925, Rand was granted a visa to visit relatives in Chicago, Illinois.
 She arrived in New York City on February 19, 1926.
-Intent on staying in the United States to become a screenwriter, she lived for a few months with her relatives learning English, before moving to Hollywood, California.
+Intent on staying in the United States to become a screenwriter, she lived for a few months with her relatives learning English, before moving to Hollywood, Los Angeles, California.

 In Hollywood, a chance meeting with director Cecil B. DeMille led to work as an extra in his film The King of Kings and a subsequent job as a junior screenwriter.
 While working on The King of Kings, she met the aspiring actor Frank O'Connor.
 They married on April 15, 1929.
 She became a permanent American resident in July 1929 and an American citizen on March 3, 1931.
 (Note: Rand's immigration papers anglicized her given name as Alice; her legal married name became Alice O'Connor, but she did not use that name publicly or with friends.)
 She tried to bring her parents and sisters to the United States, but they could not obtain permission to emigrate.
 Rand's father died of a heart attack in 1939.
 One of her sisters and their mother died during the siege of Leningrad.